M.S., Educational Leadership Program Director: Ann T. Mausbach, PhD

 EDU 568.
 Engaged in Math: Effective Methodologies for Pre-Service Elementary School Teachers.
 3 credits.
 SP

 Pre-service teacher candidates need to be prepared to be effective mathematics educators.
 This course seeks to prepare pre-service teachers for the ever-evolving mathematics instructional practices that will undoubtedly emerge in this era of high-stakes accountability.
 It will allow the students to take a dynamic classroom role as the orchestrators of authentic learning environments.
 This will be accomplished by fostering the teacher candidates' ability to use inquiry, technology, systematic assessment, prescription, implementation, and oral communication, all of which are associated with mathematics education for diverse classroom communities.
 Over 25 hours of field experience are required for this course, allowing the students to experience a variety of real world teaching situations.
 Satisfies Magis Designation: Oral Communications.
-P: Admittance into the Education Department and Oral Communication course; Co: EDU 569.
+P: Oral Communication course; Co: EDU 569.

 EDU 569.
 Methods of Teaching Science in Elementary School.
 3 credits.
 SP